 For my funeral, hmm, not sure.
 Something that makes a good soundtrack to everyone drinking lots of whisky, which is my main funeral request.
 Perhaps the greatest hits of Oxo Foxo although that’s a little egocentric.
 I’d quite like my friends who make music to sit around late in to the night and sing songs that remind them of me, if they wanted to.
 Although that seems a bit egocentric too.
 Mind you, part of me thinks that if you can’t be egocentric at your own funeral, when can you be?… Failing all that, ‘Electric Dreams’ by Phil Oakley.
 Or the theme from Back To The Future.

 As for breakfasts, I’m pretty partial to fried mushrooms on wholegrain toast with a smattering of brown sauce, and about six cups of proper tea.

 Question with 1 note

-p3oplearestrange asked: Have you ever done, or thought of doing, any covers of songs but using your looping in them?
+p3oplearestrange-deactivated201 said: Have you ever done, or thought of doing, any covers of songs but using your looping in them?